wan230114/pyvenn/README.md

 This library is an evolution of tctianchi's pyvenn package (https://github.com/tctianchi/pyvenn).
-Their liberal license (Unlicense) allowed me to fork the repository, modify the package's interface and, hopefully, significantly contribute to and improve the library, and make it installable from PyPI.
+Their liberal license (Unlicense) allowed me to fork the repository, change the license to GPLv3, modify the package's interface and, hopefully, significantly contribute to and improve the library, and make it installable from PyPI.

-The main methods in this version are different from the ones in tctianchi's implementation, but the original methods are still provided for backwards compatibility, and I would like to emphasize the importance of tctianchi's work that allowed for this library to exist (among other things, figuring out the coordinates best fit for plotting the diagrams' shapes).
+The main methods in this version are different from the ones in tctianchi's implementation, but the original methods are still provided for backwards compatibility, and I would like to emphasize the importance of tctianchi's work that allowed for this library to exist (among other things, figuring out the coordinates best fit for plotting the diagrams' shapes and petals' labels).

 This iteration of the library implements two main functions:
 * `venn(dataset_dict, **kwargs)` which plots true Venn diagrams for any number